hot-glue-for-rails/hot-glue/README.md

 Obviously, the created controller will always have this base controller as its subclass.
 In this way, you are encouraged to implement functionality common to the *namespace* (shared between the controllers in the namespace), using this technique.

+## Special Table Labels

+If your object is very wordy (like MyGreatHook) and you want it to display in the UI as something shorter, add `@@table_label_plural = "The Things"` and `@@table_label_singular = "The Things"`.

+Hot Glue will use this as the listing heading label and New record label.
+This affects only the UI only.

+You can also set these to `nil` to omit the labels completely.

+Child portals have the headings omitted automatically (there is a heading identifying them already on the parent view where they get included), or you can use the `--no-list-heading` on any specific build.

 ## Field Types Supported

 - Integers that don't end with `_id`: displayed as input fields with type="number"